nimbix/jarvice-helm/KubernetesInstall.md

 #### Verify nodes

-From a `kubectl` client machine, verify that the nodes have been added and are in the `Ready` state:
+From a `kubectl` client machine, verify that the node(s) have been added, are in the `Ready` state, and are labeled with the correct node role(s):
 ```bash
 $ kubectl get nodes
 ```